kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 ### Install Kedro and the databricks CLI in a new virtual environment

+The following commands will create a new Conda environment, activate it, and then install Kedro and the Databricks CLI.

 In your local development environment, create a virtual environment for this tutorial using Conda:

 ```bash